A Comprehensive Comparison: Electric Dryers vs. Gas Dryers

 The act of drying clothing is actually quite scientific, so both electric and gas dryers work in a similar fashion:

-As air is pulled into the dryer, it passes through a heating coil to warm it.
-An electric fan circulates the heat throughout the dryer so when the clothes tumble, they are constantly being heated.
-The molecules from the water in the garments heat up and turn into steam through the process of evaporation.
-The steam is then vented out of the machine through the dryer’s exhaust tube.
+As air enters the dryer, it traverses a heating coil, warming it up.
+An electric fan then distributes this heat throughout the dryer, ensuring that the clothes are continuously heated while tumbling.
+As a result of this process, molecules from the water within the garments heat up and transform into steam through evaporation.
+The steam is subsequently expelled from the machine via the dryer’s exhaust tube.

-Electric dryers are powered with a 240-volt current (twice the power needed for most household appliances) to run the electric heating coils and motors.
+Electric dryers are powered by a 240-volt current, which is twice the power typically required for most household appliances, to operate the electric heating coils and motors.

-Gas dryers use both natural or propane gas and electricity to operate.
-A burner converts the gas into heat through a dedicated gas line and a 120-volt electrical outlet powers the drum and blower motors.
+On the other hand, gas dryers utilise natural gas or propane, in addition to electricity, for operation.
+A burner converts the gas into heat via a dedicated gas line, while a 120-volt electrical outlet supplies power to the drum and blower motors.

 Appliance Cost

-According to Consumer Reports, electric dryers generally cost between $500 and $1,400, depending on features.
+According to Consumer Reports, depending on features, electric dryers generally cost between $500 and $1,400.
 Gas dryers can run between $50 and $150 more than the comparable electric model.

-Must-have features available on both types will be contributing factors on how much you spend:
+Must-have features available on both types will be contributing factors to how much you spend:

-- Moisture Sensor—this is a huge improvement over thermostats in previous models.
-This detects how much moisture still remains in the dryer and will automatically turn off the machine when the laundry is dry.
-This helps reduce shrinkage and can extend the life of your clothing by preventing over-drying, plus it saves energy.
+• Moisture Sensor—this is a huge improvement over thermostats in previous models.
+This detects how much moisture remains in the dryer and automatically turns off the machine when the laundry is dry.
+This feature not only helps in minimising shrinkage but also prolongs the lifespan of your garments by preventing excessive drying, all while conserving energy.

-- Extended Tumble—how often have you forgotten to take your clothes out of the dryer only to find them a wrinkled mess?
-This new ingenuity intermittently tumbles the apparel up to three hours after the cycle has stopped so you can avoid dragging out the iron.
+• Extended Tumble—how often have you forgotten to remove your clothes from the dryer only to find them a wrinkled mess?
+This innovative feature intermittently rotates the clothing for up to three hours after the cycle ends, sparing you the hassle of ironing.

-- Capacity Size—it’s very important to “pair” your dryer with your washer or you won’t be able to fit a full washer load into one cycle.
+• Capacity Size—it’s very important to “pair” your dryer with your washer, or you won’t be able to fit a full washer load into one cycle.
 The general rule is your dryer should hold twice the capacity of your washer.
-Go too small and there won’t be enough room to tumble the clothes or dry them efficiently.
+If they are too small, there won’t be enough room to tumble or dry the clothes efficiently.

 Installation Process

-Electric dryers are pretty easy to install as most laundry areas are equipped with a dedicated 240-volt circuit.
+Electric dryers are pretty easy to install as most laundry areas have a dedicated 240-volt circuit.
 Many models don’t require venting either, making them a perfect choice for an apartment or home with limited space.
-Be careful, though, that your electric model has some type of lint catcher or you’ll find lint and dust strewn all over your laundry room.
+Be careful that your electric model has some lint catcher, or you’ll find lint and dust strewn all over your laundry room.

 Energy Consumption Costs

-As the second least energy-efficient appliance in your home (only the refrigerator tops it,) dryers make up approximately 10-percent of all energy costs.
-As we identified earlier, electric dryers are less expensive for the initial purchase, but that savings may be eaten up with electricity costs and the length of time needed to run the machine.
+As the second least energy-efficient appliance in your home (only the refrigerator tops it,) dryers make up approximately 10 percent of all energy costs.
+As we identified earlier, electric dryers are less expensive for the initial purchase, but those savings may be eaten up by electricity costs and the length of time needed to run the machine.

-Gas dryers can be pricier upfront, but even with the addition of a gas line and vent system, they may be the more efficient choice.
-Gas prices are often lower than electricity, and faster drying times may make a gas dryer the least expensive to operate over its lifetime.
+While gas dryers may entail a higher initial cost, their efficiency, even with the incorporation of a gas line and vent system, could make them the more costeffective option in the long run.
+Gas prices typically tend to be lower than electricity, and their quicker drying times might render a gas dryer the most economical choice over its lifespan.

-Regardless of the power source you choose, make sure it is Energy-Star certified for the most efficient features available.
-Boasting they are “20 percent more efficient than standard models,” Energy-Star electric and gas dryers both include moisture sensors to reduce dry times and lower heat settings to reduce power.
-These features can increase efficiency and cut down on usage costs.
+Irrespective of your preferred power source, ensure that it is Energy-Star certified to access the most efficient features available.
+Highlighting their efficiency with claims such as being “20 percent more efficient than standard models,” both Energy Star electric and gas dryers are equipped with moisture sensors to reduce drying times and lower heat settings to minimise power consumption.
+These attributes can enhance efficiency and reduce operational expenses.

 Drying Time